starling021/Phishing-API/README.md

 3) Configure config.php variables

-4) Limit Access to the "Results" Directory (Apache's Basic Auth is Recommended)
+4) Limit Access to the "Results" Directories (Apache's Basic Auth is Recommended)

 5) Use SSL and a Domain for the Hosted API